arturjordao/LatentHyperNet/README.md

 - [Python 3](https://www.python.org/)

 ## Quick Start
 [main.py](main.py) provides an example of our Latent HyperNet (LHN).
 In this example, we combine layers from a pre-trained ResNet20, which obtain an accuracy of 89.68.
-We highlight that the ResNet20 accuracy is not considering data augmentation.
+We highlight that ResNet20 accuracy is not considering data augmentation.

 In this example, for fast training, we consider only 10% of the training data to learn PLS.
 Better results can be obtained by using more data.